yandwl/LightDrop/README.md

 ```
 You can create sub commands by typing your command with a "." and your sub commands (like mycommand.sub.othersub).

-If subcommand is not found, the parent command will be call (note that CommandContext will contain the not found subcommand)
+If subcommand is not found, the parent command will be call (note that CommandContext will contain the not found subcommand).
 ### Add a permission

 ```java